Taking MYQORZO

 People doing water aerobics

-Step One: Starting dose five milligrams plus echo two to eight weeks after starting treatment; Step Two: Dose increased in five milligram increments to your individualized maintenance dose plus echo two to eight weeks after any dose change; Step Three: Maintain individualized dose plus echo every six months.
-Depending on results of your echocardiogram, you may need to have follow-up every three months.
+Step One: Starting dose five milligrams plus echo two to eight weeks after starting treatment; Step Two: Dose increased in five- milligram increments to your personalized maintenance dose plus echo two to eight weeks after any dose change; Step Three: Maintain personalized dose plus echo every six months.
+Depending on results of your echocardiogram, you may need to have follow-up every three months

-• Do not change your dose of MYQORZO without talking to your healthcare provider first
+• Do not stop or change your dose without discussing it with your healthcare provider

-• Take MYQORZO 1 time a day, at about the same time each day
+• Take MYQORZO once a day, at about the same time

-• If you miss a dose of MYQORZO, take it as soon as possible and take your next dose at your regularly scheduled time the next day.
-Do not take 2 doses on the same day to make up for a missed dose
+• If you miss a dose, take it as soon as possible, and take your next dose at your regular time the next day.
+DO NOT take two doses in the same day to make up for a missed dose

 • If you take too much MYQORZO, call your healthcare provider or the Poison Control Help Line at 1-800-222-1222, or go to the nearest hospital emergency room right away

-Once your healthcare provider finds your individualized dose, it's important to take MYQORZO daily, as directed.
+Once your healthcare provider finds your personalized dose, it’s important to take MYQORZO continuously, as directed.

-MYQORZO may be increased at 5-mg increments up to 20 mg.
-If at any point you have a drop in your left ventricular ejection fraction (LVEF), experience a severe illness, or start taking certain medications, your cardiologist may need to lower your dose of MYQORZO or even temporarily stop it.
+*MYQORZO may be increased at 5-mg increments up to 20 mg.
+If at any point you have a drop in your left ventricular ejection fraction (LVEF), experience a severe illness, or start taking certain medications, your healthcare provider may need to lower your dose of MYQORZO or temporarily stop it.

 IMPORTANT SAFETY INFORMATION